The challenges of legislation

 Under REACH regulations, users of enclosed cleaning systems had to cease use of Trike as a cleaning solvent by the sunset date of 21 April 2016.
 Many competitor solvents were sold as simple replacement chemistries as the deadline loomed – but now it’s time to reconsider given the advance of safe, powerful and eco-friendly new generation solvents now available.

 F-gas restrictions & new regulations

 F-gases are much more prevalent in the cleaning industry than buyers are aware, often present in old generation solvents used across a wide range of industry sectors.
 The high Global Warming Potential of these gases means their use is severely restricted throughout Europe, with usage in certain applications a criminal offence.

 Countdown to nPB ban

 The sunset date for the use of nPB is fast approaching – 4 July 2020!
 There will be no exceptions under this legislation, and the date for requesting special authorisation to continue using nPB has gone.
-Time is of the essence here, as the process of switching chemistries and/or cleaning equipment can take months – so get ahead of the competition.
+Time is of the essence here, as the process of switching chemistries and/or cleaning equipment can take months – so get ahead of the legislation.